-For purposes of this class, plagiarism can mean several people turning in the same or closely related papers for the short written assignments or weekly discussions, including copying work from a student who took this course a previous semester.
-Discussion responses that are copied directly from the book and/or website (in whole or in part) and Individual Writing Assignments and Extra Credit Assignments without citations or copied (in whole or in part) directly from a website will also fall under this category.
+Plagiarism: For purposes of this class, plagiarism can mean several people turning in the same or closely related papers for the short written assignments or weekly discussions, including copying work from a student who took this course a previous semester.
+Discussion responses that are copied directly from the book and/or a website and Writing Assignments (including the Extra Credit Writing Assignment) without citations or copied directly from a website and/or book, in whole or in part, will also fall under this category.